LEARN FRENCH IN 3 MINUTES - French idiom : Il n'y a pas photo

 🔔 I'll send you more free content (you can unsubscribe at any time).

-In this video, I explain in a clear and concise way (in 2 minutes) the expression "il n'y a pas photo".
-These small expressions allow you to learn French in a quick and efficient way.
+In this video, I explain the expression "il n'y a pas photo" clearly and concisely (in 2 minutes).
+These little expressions help you learn French quickly and efficiently.

 Transcript of the video